ingridstevens/lawyer/README.md

 ![Not a German Lawyer](/img/german-law.jpeg)

 Welcome to the German Residency Law Assistant project!
-This tool helps bridge the information gap between the German legal system and the general public, offering assistance with residency-related queries.
+This tool in the form of a Jupyter notebook helps bridge the information gap between the German legal system and the general public, offering assistance with residency-related queries.

+It's designed to be an easy way to ask questions about the german laws relating to residencey, and get answers which relate to your specific situation.
+It is not meant to replace a lawyer, but rather to help you understand the laws and how they apply to you.

+Let's reduce information asymmetry!

 ## Versions